hmuendel/arch-install/README.md

 3. Partition the disk
 4. Format the partitions
 5. Mount the partitions
-6. Install the base packages into /mnt (pacstrap /mnt base linux linux-firmware git vim intel-ucode (or amd-ucode))
+6. Install the base packages into /mnt (pacstrap /mnt base linux linux-firmware git neovim intel-ucode)
 7. Generate the FSTAB file with genfstab -U /mnt >> /mnt/etc/FSTAB
 8. Chroot in with arch-chroot /mnt
-9. Download the git repository with git clone https://gitlab.com/eflinux/arch-basic
+9. Download the git repository with git clone git@git.sr.ht:~chmanie/arch-install
-10. cd arch-basic
+10. cd arch-install
-11. chmod +x install-uefi.sh
-12. run with ./install-uefi.sh
+11. run with ./base.sh